Begin Your Recovery

 Addiction Treatment Programs at Genesis Recovery

-The alcohol and drug addiction treatment steps we provide include detoxification, faith-based treatment, and 12-Step recovery groups.
+The alcohol and drug addiction treatment steps we provide include detoxification, multi-faceted treatment, and 12-Step recovery groups.
 Our treatment program is based on the Christian faith, and we tailor our therapies to this methodology.

 The focus of our system is the belief in one higher power, especially through the 12-Step modality.
 Faith brings people hope and forms the basis for a healthy and happy lifestyle.
 Contact us at Genesis Recovery today to learn more about our programs and start your recovery journey.